* Nasdaq posts biggest daily percentage loss since Nov. 9, 2011

 By Caroline Valetkevitch

-The Nasdaq biotechnology index shed 5.6 percent, its biggest one-day drop since August 2011, adding to recent losses since a large drop in Gilead more than two weeks ago triggered a wider selloff for biotechs and other recent big gainers.
-That index is now down 18.8 percent since its Feb.
-25 record close.
+The Nasdaq biotechnology index shed 5.6 percent, its biggest one-day drop since August 2011, adding to recent losses since a big drop in Gilead more than two weeks ago triggered a wider selloff for biotechs and other recent big gainers.
+The Nasdaq biotech index has fallen 19.3 percent from its all-time high of 2,872.29 on Feb.
+25.

 The S&P 500 also posted its biggest percentage loss since Feb.
 3, while the Nasdaq has dropped 7 percent from its closing high for the year, set on March 5.
 All stocks in the Nasdaq 100 index posted a loss, with the exception of CH Robinson Worldwide, which ended up 1.6 percent at $53.80.